Supply Chain Management

 PTTEP has continuously implemented a green supply chain since 2013.
 We focus on 4 elements that consist of green procurement, green office, green logistics and green meeting.
 This project’s purpose is to reduce carbon and ecological footprint from goods purchased, office utilization, marine fleet logistics and meeting activities.
 4% (44.5 million USD) of total annual purchase value was under green procurement in 2018.
 Meanwhile, we target to increase green procurement to 30% by 2022.

 PTTEP supports local business and encourages the procurement of both goods and services in the operating areas in order to support the economy, employment, and income in the local communities, together with the advantage of lower cost and faster mobilization.
 As a result of our commitment to building a long-term relationship with the communities where PTTEP operates, the company gains each community’s license to operate.
 Moreover, PTTEP encourages the suppliers to operate with care and responsibility toward society and local communities and to support procurement in the local areas.

-In 2017, the value of local procurement in Thailand was USD 472 million, or 61 percent of the total procurement annual spending.
+In 2018, the value of local procurement in Thailand was 584 million USD, or 66% of the total procurement annual spending.

 4) Commitment to Ethical and Corporate Social Responsibility (CSR)

 PTTEP procures goods & services with honesty, integrity, and fairness, with consideration of the impact to environmental, economic and social factors along with contract terms and conditions, price, quality, delivery, and SSHE requirements.
 Suppliers and contractors must comply with all principles related to sustainable development.